 Cattle guards may be constructed with 3″, 3-1/2″ or 4″-1/2″ pipe.
 The 4″ pipe allows for an approximate gap of 4″ between each pipe and be built with 9 pieces.
 The 3-1/2″ outside diameter pipe guards have 11 pieces and are approximately 12-1/2″ tall.

 There is no difference in strength between the boxed cattle guard and the flat styles of cattle guards.
 These cattle guards are designed to accommodate full semi loads at 10 tons per axle.
 All cattle guards weigh about 100 Lbs. per foot (a 10′ cattle guard weighs about 1,000 Lbs.).
 Add approximately 8 Lbs. per foot for boxed cattle guards and about another 200 Lbs. total for winged cattle guards.

 Using Cattle Guards with Deer

 To use with deer, you may need to place two cattle guards in tandem so you have 16 feet of protection.
 Cattle guards are easily bolted together to achieve greater distances in the direction of travel and create a larger deterrent for any animal wishing to attempt a jump.
 Please note that we recommend standard gates be used when containing horses, goats, all small hoofed and sure-footed animals and animals with paws.

 Ordering your cattle guard:

-Note with regard to dimensions: Private use cattle guards are NOT built to exact dimensions.
-Sizes may vary slightly.
-Adding the removable box option will add about 7″ to the total length and width of the cattle guard.
-For example, a 12 foot cattle guard will be about 12′-7″.
+Dimensions: Private use cattle guards are NOT built to exact dimensions.
+Sizes may vary slightly and adding the removable box option will add about 7″ to the overall length and width.

 If you have any questions, would like a quote with shipping or if we can help with anything at all, please don’t hesitate to contact us.
 We’ll be glad to assist in anyway we can.